ricmclaughlin/ricmclaughlin.github.com/_posts/2022-12-12-aws-elastic-load-balancer.md

 When enabled Cross-Zone Load Balancing sends equal traffic to clients regardless of AZ; when disabled equal traffic traffic is sent to each AZ.

 ## Routing Algorithms
 There are 4 load balancer routing algorithms:
 Least outstanding requests
 Round Robin
-Flow Hash (NLB) - TCP/UDP connection is routed to a single target for the life of the connection - it' slike
+Flow Hash (NLB) - TCP/UDP connection is routed to a single target for the life of the connection

 ## SSL on Load Balancers
 One of the key features of ELB is the ability to terminate SSL connections for instances in the load balancing group.
 In this configuration, the HTTPS client uses port 443 to communicate with the ELB and the ELB communicates on port 80 to the web server instances in the autoscaling group.

 Managing the certificate on the ELB is always the magic...
 In fact, managing certs in general, is the magic.
 There are three options.